 Selected projects will take on a 50% cost-share in order to reduce or stabilize energy costs, as well as increase energy security and resilience for Indian tribes and Alaska Native villages.

 The full FOA is available HERE.
-An informational webinar will be held February 27, 2018, to provide potential applicants with more information.
+An informational webinar was held Feb.
+27, 2018, to provide potential applicants with more information.
+Watch the video and download the webinar presentation.
 To learn more about the programs and projects within the Office of Indian Energy visit HERE.